 While the visa-on-arrival fee waiver has been extended, the proposal of visa free entry for Indian and Chinese tourists has been rejected by the cabinet.
 Spokerspersons for the Thai government said that this decision was taken in the interest of national security.

-On Tuesday, November 6 2018, the Thailand cabinet approved freevisa on arrival for all foreign tourists from 21 countries including India.
-Finally, Indian passport is getting stronger!
+On Tuesday, November 6 2018, the Thailand cabinet approved free visa on arrival for all foreign tourists from 21 countries including India.

-Thailand's cabinet has waived a fee of 2000 TBH from December 1 - January 31 to all nationals travelling to Thailand from Andora, Bulgaria, Bhutan, China, Ethiopia, Fiji, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Papua New Guinea, Romania, San Marino, Saudi Arabia, Taiwan, Ukraine and Uzbekistan.
+Thailand's cabinet had waived a fee of 2000 TBH initially, from December 1 - January 31 to all nationals travelling to Thailand from Andora, Bulgaria, Bhutan, China, Ethiopia, Fiji, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Papua New Guinea, Romania, San Marino, Saudi Arabia, Taiwan, Ukraine and Uzbekistan.

 So if you were planning a trip to Thailand this December or January, you will be saving roughly Rs.
 4,300 per person on your trip!
 If you were planning a budget trip, this could very well be 10% of your trip costs.
 It's a Christmas miracle!

 Why Visit Thailand?You can now visit one the most beautiful countries in the world during the most auspicious time of the year.
 And the best part is, you can make it a pocket-friendly trip too, be it with your family or solo.
 Don't let finances be the Grinch that stole your Christmas.